Business.gov.nl

 • in which country the social security is paid

-You can find all data you need to submit on the checklist for employers abroad or the checklist for self-employed persons.
+You can find all data you need to submit on the fact sheet for employers abroad or the fact sheet for self-employed persons.

 Occasional labour

 Do you carry out work in the Netherlands occasionally?
-In certain cases employers abroad are not obliged to notify posted workers for occasional labour (in Dutch), such as performing emergency repairs, visiting conventions, or the first-time installation of industrial assemblies.
+In certain cases employers abroad are not obliged to notify posted workers for occasional labour, such as performing emergency repairs, visiting conventions, or the first-time installation of industrial assemblies.

 One-year notification

-Are you a small businesses (up to 9 employees) owner or self-employed professional based within 100 kilometres of the Dutch border?
+Are you a small businesses owner (you have up to 9 employees)?
+Or are you self-employed professional based within 100 kilometres of the Dutch border?
 You may file a one-year notification (jaarmelding) for posted workers if you had 3 postings in the Netherlands in the preceding calendar year.
 You cannot use the one-year notification if you work in the construction or temporary employment sectors.

-If you hire a business abroad or a self-employed professional who use an annual notification, you are not obliged to check if they have been reported correctly.
+If you hire a business abroad or a self-employed professional who uses an annual notification, you are not obliged to check if they have been reported correctly.